michielbdejong/snickers/README.md

 Snickers requires Docker 1.3+, nodejs, and the packages it installs when you run `npm install` in the root of this repo.
 I use screen to run `node ./snickers` in a loop (configure the server to restart this screen on startup, in case it reboots).

-The only configuration you need to give snickers is the location of its two backup servers.
-It will store data locally in `/data`, by default.
+You need to give snickers the location of its two backup servers, otherwise it will refuse to run.
+I believe it's good practice to have one backup server under my control, and one under the control of a trusted buddy-hoster / wing-man (in my case @pierreozoux).

+It will store data locally in `/data`, and in `/etc/letsencrypt`.

 Copy `config.js.sample` to `config.js` and put in the two git servers to use for backups.
 Make sure these are private git servers, but that the user as which you run snickers does have access to them.

-Now run `node config.js` to generate `config.json`, which Snicker will load in once every minute.
+Now configure at least one domain, and run `node config.js` to generate `config.json`, which Snicker will load in once every minute.

 To add a domain, it's not necessary to restart snickers.
 Just make sure it exists on the backup servers, add it in config.js, run `node config`, and within the next 60 seconds, snickers will have picked it up and started the deploy.